Governance reforms

 Membership renewals will now occur at the same time each year for all Members to make renewal easier and more efficient.

-Compulsory membership fees removed to ensure membership is open to all (without discrimination), which is consistent with our Fundamental Principle of Impartiality.
+Compulsory membership fees removed to ensure membership is open to all (without discrimination), which is consistent with our Fundamental Principles of Unity and Impartiality.

 Members are welcome to make a donation instead to ensure their valued financial contribution is still contributing to the work of Australian Red Cross.
 This donation will also be tax deductible.